Half the fun of owning a Toyota Tacoma is modding it. But there are lots of mods out there—many are expensive, but not all of them are worth it.

 1. Scoshe Magnetic Phone Mount

 Note that you have to install a metal plate on the back of your phone case and this can mess with wireless charging.
+Also, it’s not the best mount for off-roading—your phone will bounce around like crazy when you hit those bumps and rocks.

 2. Pop & Lock Power Tailgate Lock